randymized/composable-middleware/README.md

 Error-handling middleware is skipped unless an error was passed to the `next` function.
 Normal middleware is skipped if there is an error.

-Although not a convention shared by other middleware containers, this package calls all middleware serving a given request with the same `this` object.
+Although not a convention shared by other middleware containers, this package calls all middleware serving a given request in the same context.
 It should thus be possible to attach an attribute to `this` in one middleware function and access it in a different middleware function serving the same request.
+This package will assure, however, that the global object is not used as the context, allocating a new object to serve as the context, if needed.
+To avoid the possibility of interference, if invoked as Connect middleware, `composable-middleware` will similarly replace the Connect context with a new context.
+If a new context is created, `this._middleware_common_object` will be defined.
+The constructor for the new context is exported as MiddlewareCommonObject and the function used by `composable-middleware` to test whether a new context is needed is exported as `is_protected_content`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).